jeremylvln/Shulker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Feature Request'
+name: Feature Request
-about: 'This is something we may need.'
+about: This is something we may need.
 title: ''
-labels:
-  - enhancement
+labels: enhancement
-assignees: 'IamBlueSlime'
+assignees: IamBlueSlime

 ---

 ## Feature Request